-Pupils with an Education, Health and Care Plan
+Pupils with an Education, Health and Care Plan (EHCP)

-Any child with an Education, Health and Care Plan naming the school will be admitted.
+Any child with an EHCP naming Wallop Primary School will be admitted.
 Where possible such children will be admitted within the PAN.

-I The PAN applies to the relevant year only.
+The PAN applies to the relevant year\ only.
 For other year groups at the school, different admission limits may be applied.
 Please ask the school or local authority for details.

-The relevant year is the age group at which pupils are or will normally be admitted to the school i.e. reception, year 3, year 7 and year 12 where the school admits external applicants to the sixth form (Section 142 of the SSFA 1998).
+\ The relevant year is the age group at which pupils are or will normally be admitted to the school i.e. reception, year 3, year 7 and year 12 where the school admits external applicants to the sixth form (Section 142 of the SSFA 1998).